abi-am/omicss-25/Functional genomics/Genetic variations/Integrative_Genomics_Viewer_(IGV)/README.md

 #### The IGV for Linux download includes AdoptOpenJDK (now Eclipse Temurin) version 21 for x64 Linux.

 You can download IGV browser [here](https://igv.org/doc/desktop/#DownloadPage/)

+For successful installation on Windows it is recommended to turn of SmartScreen defender in your privacy settings:

+Start Menu → Windows Security → App & browser control → Reputation-based protection settings →
+-  Check apps and files → Off
+-  SmartScreen for Microsoft Edge → Off
+-   otentially unwanted app blocking → Off
+-   SmartScreen for Microsoft Store apps → Off